ericrubia99/ADM-HW5/README.md

 - main.ipynb : Jupyter Notebook where we have coded the solution to HW5 questions: 1-3, Command_Line, Bonus and Algorithmic Questions.
 - CommandLine.sh : Executable file where there is the code for Command Line Question
+- cl_output: This folder contains the output to the command line questions.